 - During menopause, mood swings, short-term memory loss, and difficulty thinking clearly are common complaints that can adversely affect women’s mental health and overall well-being.

-Intimacy-Related Sexual Dysfunction After Cancer Therapy
+Intimacy-Related Sexual Dysfunction After Cancer Treatments

 - The Patty Brisben Foundation funded the largest study to date on young survivors of breast cancer.
 95 percent indicated that cancer had adversely affected their sexuality.